crispinprojects/talkcalendar/README.md

 or double click on the talkcalendar file.
 Make sure it has executable permissions.
 Right click on it, then select permissions and ensure "Allow executing file as program" is selected.
 Audio output requires that the alsa-utils package is installed (this is usually installed by default).

-Use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create a launcher for Talk Calendar which allows the working directory to be chosen.
+Use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create a launcher for Talking Calendar which allows the working directory to be chosen.

 The database called "calendar.db" is located in the working directory.
-With Talk Calendar you can use the  information menu item to show the current working directory where the events database should be located.
+With Talking Calendar you can use the  information menu item to show the current working directory where the events database should be located.

 ## Calendar Usage